Fujifilm X-Pro1 vs Panasonic GX8

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-Pro1 and Panasonic Lumix DMC-GX8 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GX8 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X-Pro1 does not offer wifi capability.
+In contrast, the X-Pro1 does not provide wifi capability.

 Studio photographers will appreciate that the Fujifilm X-Pro1 (unlike the GX8) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-Pro1 and the GX8 have been discontinued, but can regularly be found used on eBay.
+Both the X-Pro1 and the GX8 have been discontinued, but can regularly be found used on ebay.
 The X-Pro1 was replaced by the Fujifilm X-Pro2, while the GX8 was followed by the Panasonic GX9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X-Pro1 and GX8 can be found, respectively, in the Fujifilm X-Pro1 Manual (free pdf) or the online Panasonic GX8 Manual.

 So how do things add up?
 Is the Fujifilm X-Pro1 better than the Panasonic GX8 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.